lmiller165/frogger-with-python-turtle-graphics/README.md

 For taking the time to review my code, provide valuable feedback, and share her experiences as a Hackbrighter.

 **Danielle Yasso**
-For grabbing a coffee with me to share her experiences as a Hackbrighter, her job search afterwards, and what she has accomplished since completing the program.
+For grabbing a coffee with me to share her experiences as a Hackbrighter, tips for job search afterwards, and what she has accomplished since completing the program.

 **Bianca Gandolfo**
-For sharing her experiences at Hack Reactor, what she is doing now, and how she is mentoring with Girls Who Code.
+For sharing her experiences at Hack Reactor, her current role at Thumbtack, and how her mentoring experience with Girls Who Code.

 I am so grateful to all these women for their kindness, words of encouragement, and support.
-I can't to be part of the women in tech community.
+I am so excited to be part of the women in tech community!